Here’s our guide to bamboo countertops including popular types, color, patterns, cost and pros & cons.

 Is Bamboo a Good Material for Countertops?

-The short answer is ‘yes’.
-All countertop material has pros and cons, it’s just a matter of choosing which is right for your project, and what is most important to you.
-If you love the look of bamboo and rate renewability very highly on your list of priorities, bamboo countertops are an excellent choice.
-If you’re still not sure, consider these pros and cons of installing bamboo countertops.
+The short answer is โyesโ.
+All countertop material has pros and cons.
+Itโs just a matter of choosing which is right for your project and what is most important to you.
+If you love its look and rate renewability very highly on your list of priorities, these countertops are an excellent choice.
+If youโre still not sure, consider the pros and cons of installing countertops made from this material.

 Pros: